gammu/gammu/docs/manual/gammu/index.rst

 ala.bmp and axelf.txt will be "protected

-For description of shared parameters see \fBCommon parameters for sendsms and savesms\fR.
+For description of shared parameters see :ref:`Common parameters for sendsms and savesms`.

 .TP